TimeBridge: Better Diffusion Prior Design with Bridge Models for Time Series Generation: Experiments

 We demonstrate the unconditional generation tasks with a length of 24 as baselines.
 We compare with TimeVAE \cite{desai2021timevae}, TimeGAN \cite{yoon2019time}, Cot-GAN \cite{xu2020cot}, Diffwave \cite{kong2021diffwave}, DiffTime \cite{coletta2024constrained} with SSSD \cite{lopez2023diffusionbased} backbone, and Diffusion-TS \cite{yuan2024diffusionts}.
 For the proposed TimeBridge, we choose the data-dependent settings in \Eqref{eq:mean} and TimeBridge-GP denotes the time-dependent GP prior in \Eqref{eq:gp_prior}.
 As the prior mean and variance are derived from the training datasets, the proposed method does not require additional information.

 Results are shown in \Tabref{tab:main}.
 We observe that the proposed method outperforms the previous methods.
 The performance gain is significant in Context-FID and discriminative scores, reducing the scores of 40.70\% and 18.05\% on average, respectively.
 Notably, the strength of data and time-dependent prior is shown in real datasets, such as ETTh and Stocks.
 This indicates that our prior selection and modeling help in approximating the data distribution during synthesis.
 In average rank, the proposed method shows the best performance.
 It indicates the power of prior selection in time series generation within a similar structure.

-We compare our model with Diffusion-TS on long-horizon generation tasks with a sequence length of 64.
-The results in \Tabref{tab:long} show that, on average, TimeBridge-GP produces higher-quality samples than standard Gaussian.
-Additional experiments with even longer sequences are reported in \Appref{app:add_exp_res}.
+The results in \Tabref{tab:long} show that TimeBridge-GP produces higher-quality samples than standard Gaussian for long-horizon generation tasks with a sequence length of 64.

 For visualization, we show the t-SNE plots with the generated data in \Figref{fig:visualization-tsne}.
 The red original data and the blue synthetic data show an overlapped plot in almost all datasets.
 The generated samples well-approximate the distribution properties in complex datasets, such as the Stocks and Energy datasets.